read here

 • - Tagliatelle with sturgeon sauce is a simple recipe but it is a refined recipe too.
 You can choose it if you're planning a celebration menu.

 Here it is an Italian menu idea for a celebration!
 Serve this pasta dish together with other Italian first courses.
 In other words you can plan a selection of first courses in the same plate.
 For example you can combine tagliatelle with smoked sturgeon, ravioli and risotto.
 Obviously this recipe will serve at least 4-6 people in this case.
 In fact you have to reduce the amount of every fist course.
 To complete your menu you could serve a starter with bruschetta and a second course, Italian-style such as veal marsala.
-Close the menu with an Italian dessert.
+Close your menu with an Italian dessert.

 Healthy eating